eljefedelrodeodeljefe/restify-jwt-auth-next/README.md

 let options = {
   secret: 'jwtsecret',
-  blacklist: [], // blacklist routes like '/noaccess'
+  blacklist: [], // blacklist routes like '/noaccess', will always return handler
-  whitelist: [], // whitelist routes like '/immediate'
+  whitelist: [], // whitelist routes like '/immediate', no auth needed
   handler: handler // default is redirect as above.
 Will send a 302 and the login route }